don-tnowe/godot-wyvernshield-triggers/README.md

 # Wyvernshield Triggers

-Attach a bunch of trigger reactions, then do `hit_received(who, how, damage)` and all the reactions will contribute to the received hit.
+Attach a bunch of trigger reactions to `reaction_container`, then do `reaction_container.hit_received(who, how, damage)` and all the reactions will contribute to the received hit.

+- Reactions that change the outcome of an action based on conditions - can be
+- Stat modifications that support grouping changes to then remove together - when an item gets unequipped, for example
+- Temporary stat changes and reactions
+- Custom inspector view for reactions and stat modifications

+# Setup

+- Give your actors a `TriggerReactionContainer` and/or a `StatSheet`
+- The Resources inside these two objects can be defined locally or saved as files.
+- To edit trigger parameters and their result object's properties, click the View Database button inside a `TriggerReaction`.

-#
+# Trigger Reactions

 Like, let's say you've got a huge damage calculation.
-Defense, elemental resistance, percent damage reduction, buffs that reduce damage, dodge chance, block chance, health barrier...
+Defense, elemental resistance, buffs that reduce damage, dodge chance, block chance (*but only with a shield*), health barrier, effects on hit, damage based on monster class...
 Did I forget something?
 Anyway, just make a `TriggerReaction` for each of them - and attach to the character.
 They will modify the damage - and do some extra things if a certain defense type activates, or under other conditions.

 Whenever you want: start of game, item equipped, status effects applied...

 Any order.
 Priority system is in place.

-# Usage
+## Usage

 - `TriggerReactionContainer` - add it to a character and connect all references (*if you want to*)
 - `TriggerDatabase` - configure triggers and their parameters with types and defaults, which coincide with properties of the triggers' results.
 There's a `trigger_database.tres` inside `addons/wyvernshield_triggers`, which you can also access from `TriggerReactionContainer`s.